-- Assigning MoA the responsibility for on-farm water irrigation projects.
+- Assigning MoA the responsibility for on-farm water-m anagem ent and its participation in the planning of irrigation projects.

 - Participation of MoA in the preparation of specifications and conditions for the use of marginal and treated wastewater in agriculture.